michamos/RPP-online-hep-info/content.md

     A web application for browsing the contents of the PDG database that contains the information published in the Review of Particle Physics.
 It allows one to navigate to a particle of interest, see a summary of the information available, and then proceed to the detailed information published in the Review of Particle Physics.
 Data entries are directly linked to the corresponding bibliographic information in INSPIRE. <http://pdglive.lbl.gov>

 * **Computer-readable files:**
-    Data files that can be downloaded from PDG include tables of particle masses and widths, PDG Monte Carlo particle numbers, and cross-section data.
+    Data files that can be downloaded from the PDG include tables of particle masses and widths, PDG Monte Carlo particle numbers, and cross-section data.
 The files are updated with each new edition of the Review of Particle Physics. <http://pdg.lbl.gov/current/html/computer_read.html>

 # Particle Physics Information Platforms

 * **INSPIRE:**
     INSPIRE serves as a one-stop information platform for the particle physics community, comprising 8 interlinked databases on literature, conferences, institutions, journals, researchers, experiments, jobs and data.
 Run in collaboration by CERN, DESY, Fermilab, IHEP, IN2P3 and SLAC, it has been serving the scientific community for almost 50 years.
 Previously known as SPIRES, it was the first website outside Europe and the first database on the web.
-Close interaction with the user community and with arXiv, ADS, HepData, ORCID, PDG and publishers is the backbone of INSPIRE's evolution. <http://inspirehep.net/>
+Close interaction with the user community and with arXiv, ADS, HEPData, ORCID, PDG and publishers is the backbone of INSPIRE's evolution. <http://inspirehep.net/>

-    In 2019, INSPIRE launched INSPIRE beta, featuring all new literature search, author profiles and job postings.
+    In 2019, INSPIRE launched INSPIRE beta, featuring all-new literature search, author profiles and job postings.
 INSPIRE beta is running in parallel with the current platform and it will fully replace it in the future.
 The INSPIRE beta site is available at: <http://beta.inspirehep.net>

     * blog: [`http://blog.inspirehep.net/`](http://blog.inspirehep.net/)
     * twitter: [`@inspirehep`](https://twitter.com/inspirehep)